awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-greengrass-docker-manual-provisioning.md

 + [https://docs.docker.com/engine/reference/run/#foreground](https://docs.docker.com/engine/reference/run/#foreground)\. \(Optional\) Runs the Docker container in the foreground as an interactive process\.
 You can replace this with the `-d` argument to run the Docker container in detached mode instead\.
 For more information, see [Detached vs foreground](https://docs.docker.com/engine/reference/run/#detached-vs-foreground) in the Docker documentation\.
 + [https://docs.docker.com/engine/reference/run/#name---name](https://docs.docker.com/engine/reference/run/#name---name)\.
 Runs a container named `aws-iot-greengrass`
 + [https://docs.docker.com/storage/volumes/](https://docs.docker.com/storage/volumes/)\.
 Mounts a volume into the Docker container to make the configuration file and the certificate files available to AWS IoT Greengrass running inside the container\.
 + [https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)\.
 Specifies the environment file to set the environment variables that will be passed to the AWS IoT Greengrass Core software installer inside the Docker container\.
+This argument is required only if you used an environment file to [set environment variables](#create-env-file-manual-provisioning)\.

 **Note**  <a name="docker-run-cap-drop"></a>
 To run your Docker container with increased security, you can use the `--cap-drop` and `--cap-add` arguments to selectively enable Linux capabilities for your container\.
 For more information, see [Runtime privilege and Linux capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) in the Docker documentation\.